Nikoleta-v3/talks/README.md

 # Talks
-A reposity with the files for my talks.
+A repository with the files for my talks.